Pagurus longicarpus

 Identity

-• Common name: Long-armed Hermit Crab
+• Common name: Long-claw Hermit Crab

 • Scientific name: Pagurus longicarpus